v-cakoll/docs.pl-pl/docs/visual-basic/developing-apps/programming/log-info/walkthrough-changing-where-my-application-log-writes-information.md

          initializeData="true" />
     ```

-7. Zawartość pliku App. config powinna wyglądać podobnie do następującego kodu XML:
+7. The content of the app.config file should be similar to the following XML:

     ```xml
     <?xml version="1.0" encoding="utf-8" ?>